Mohamed al-Faki

 Mohamed al-Faki Suleiman (also Alfaki, Elfaki, El Faki; born c.
 1979; محمد الفكي سليمان) is a Sudanese politician who was the youngest member of the Sovereignty Council of Sudan.
 Under Article 19 of the August 2019 Draft Constitutional Declaration, al-Faki, as is the case for the other members of the Sovereignty Council, is ineligible to run in the election scheduled to follow the 39-month transition to democracy period.
-The Sovereignty Council was later dissolved in October 2021.
+The Sovereignty Council was later dissolved in October 2021 after a military coup led by Abdelfattah El Burhan in the 25th of October 2021.
+Elfaki was arrested illegally for over 2 months without trial, following this coup.